 As a graduate of Auburn University, Mr. Feldman received his Bachelor of Science degree in Finance, with a minor in Music.
 He is currently working on his Master’s in Math Education, and toward a Doctorate in Educational Technology.
 While attending Auburn, he played the bass trombone, tuba, euphonium, and tenor trombone in various ensembles including Symphonic Band, Concert Band, Campus Band, Jazz Band, Orchestra, Pep Band, and the Auburn University Marching Band.
 Mr. Feldman was also both lead and bass trombonist for the Auburn Knights Jazz Orchestra from 2001-2008.

-David Vaughan is the Worship Pastor at Meadow Brook Baptist Church here in the Oak Mountain community.
-He is the husband of Jill, an elementary school teacher in Shelby County and the father of Jackson (16) and Ella (12) both in Oak Mountain schools.
-Mr. Vaughan has been a part of the Oak Mountain High School band family since 2013.
-He is a graduate of Samford University with a Bachelors of Music degree and the Southern Baptist Theological Seminary in Louisville, KY with a Master’s degree in Church Music and Conducting.
+Dr. David Vaughan is the Worship Pastor at Meadow Brook Baptist Church here in the Oak Mountain community.
+He is the husband of Jill, an elementary school teacher in Shelby County and the father of Jackson and Ella, both a product of Oak Mountain schools.
+Dr. Vaughan has been a part of the Oak Mountain High School band family since 2013.
+He is a graduate of Samford University with a Bachelors of Music degree, The Southern Baptist Theological Seminary in Louisville, KY with a Master’s degree in Church Music and Conducting, and earned a Doctorate from The Robert E. Webber Institute for Worship Studies.
 While pursuing his education, he was involved as the principle trombone in numerous bands, orchestras, jazz bands, and ensembles.
-Since then Mr. Vaughan has played in a number groups including both professional and community orchestras.
+Since then Dr. Vaughan has played in a number groups including both professional and community orchestras.
 In Birmingham, he has played with the Red Mountain Orchestra, Super Jazz, and many church orchestras.
 David enjoys serving Christ, being with his family and serving the people of Meadow Brook Baptist and the Oak Mountain community.
-He counts it a privilege to be able to work with the outstanding Oak Mountain High School Band and serve as this year’s band booster president.
+He counts it a privilege to be able to work with the outstanding Oak Mountain High School Band.

 Dance Team Sponsor